-In Spring 2016, the university awarded 5,017 bachelor’s degrees, 1,365 master’s degrees and 276 doctoral degrees.
-The most popular undergraduate majors are biological sciences, criminology and criminal justice, economics and psychology.
-For more information on specific academic programs, admission requirements and accolades, please visit the websites listed below on this page.
+In Spring 2019, the university awarded 5,367 bachelor’s degrees, 1,362 master’s degrees and 265 doctoral degrees.
+The most popular undergraduate majors are computer science, biological sciences, mechanical engineering, public health science and economics.

-Eleven of our schools and colleges offer degree programs for undergraduate students.
-Terps are among the highest achievers in the state and nation, with approximately 30,000 students applying for about 4,000 first-year seats.
+Our 12 schools and colleges offer over 90 undergraduate degree programs.
+Terps are consistently ranked among the highest achievers in the state, nation and around the world, with approximately 34,000 students applying for about 4,000 first-year seats.
 We encourage students to pursue their passions and make connections beyond the classroom.
-More than half of all first-year students find their niche in special living and learning programs that allow students with common academic interests to share residence halls, courses and hands-on experiences.
+More than half of all first-year students find their niche in special living-learning programs that allow students with common academic interests to share residence halls, courses and hands-on experiences.
 Other exciting opportunities include study abroad, Washington, D.C.-area internships and faculty-assisted research.

 Learn more about admission, individual programs and student funding at gradschool.umd.edu.